-- Oversee the evacuation of the building. - Evacuate outside to one of the marked evacuation points. - Direct and delegate to staff to clear hallways, direct exiting residents to proper location, and monitor outside doors to make sure no one is reentering the building until the "all clear" is given by Campus Security.
+- Overseeing the evacuation of the building. - Evacuating outside to one of the marked evacuation points. - Directing and delegating staff to clear hallways, direct exiting residents to proper location, and monitoring outside doors to make sure no one is reentering the building until the "all clear" is given by Campus Security.

-DPSS will:
+DCSS will: